ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * {{example-with-optimization}} makes use of the optimizations defined in this specification, hence reducing the roundtrips of the interactions between the Client and the Resource Server.

-* {{example-without-optimization-as-posting}} considers an alternative workflow where AS uploads the access token to RS.

 All these examples build on the following assumptions, as relying on expected early procedures performed at AS.
 These include the registration of RSs by the respective Resource Owners as well as the registrations of Clients authorized to request access token for those RSs.

 * AS knows the authentication credential AUTH_CRED_C of the Client C.